 Menopause in Islamic culture, what does the Qur'an teach?
 This brief examination helps to further understanding and dispense with assumptions held by many in the West.

 Is menopause leaving you feeling shaky and confused?
 You may have hypoglycemia or low blood sugar levels, but menopause is not the reason.

-10. Frozen shoulder and menopause
+10. Cellulite and menopause

 Be sure to visit the Menopause Archives